Timur-Abdurasulov/api-testing-exam/README.md

-To run tests use the following command:
+To run the tests use the following command:
 ```
 pytest tests/test_api.py --alluredir=allure-results/%folder number or name%
 ```